The $P_{\psi s}^{\Lambda}(4338)$ pentaquark and its partners in the molecular picture

-with $d_a$ and $\tilde{d}_a$ two independent coupling constants.
-The coupling $d_a$ represents the strength of the diagonal $\bar{D}^{(*)} \Xi_c$ interaction, while the $(d_a - \tilde{d}_a)/\sqrt{2}$ linear combination determines the partial decay width into the $\bar{D}_s^{(*)} \Lambda_c$ decay channel.
-Thus, we can determine these two couplings from the mass and width of a given $\Lambda$-like hidden charm pentaquark, either the newly discovered $P_{\psi s}^{\Lambda}(4338)$ or the previous $P_{\psi s}^{\Lambda}(4459)$.
+The coupling $d_a$ represents the strength of the diagonal $\bar{D}^{(*)} \Xi_c$ interaction and the $(d_a - \tilde{d}_a)/\sqrt{2}$ linear combination determines the partial decay width into the $\bar{D}_s^{(*)} \Lambda_c$ decay channel, which we illustrate in Fig.~\ref{fig:width} for a shallow $\bar{D} \Xi$ bound state.
+Thus, we can determine these two couplings from the mass and width of a given $\Lambda$-like hidden charm pentaquark, which is done by solving Eqs.~(\ref{eq:BSE-CC1}) and (\ref{eq:BSE-CC2}) with the $\bar{D}_s^{(*)} \Lambda_c$-$\bar{D}^{(*)} \Xi_c$ potential of Eq.~(\ref{eq:Pcs-potential}) in the (II,I) Riemann sheet.

+For the choice of input (i.e. $\Lambda$-like pentaquark), we will either take the newly discovered $P_{\psi s}^{\Lambda}(4338)$ or the previous $P_{\psi s}^{\Lambda}(4459)$.
 For the latter, there are a single- and a double-peak determination of its mass~\cite{Aaij:2020gdgold}, with the single-peak mass and width being:

 and the double-peak: